chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > I will say writing the difference between context and reference is hard.
 Mainly because context relies on others problems.
 You can't just write a perfect paragraph describing how to use the code, unless you have people with questions.
 Otherwise you are shooting in the dark.

 - It's hard to write some documentation without a good problem to solve.
 Thinking of such problems is hard but very easy when someone else comes to you with one.
+- One person believes the difference between context and reference documentation is small, because "context" is wide umbrella.

 > I will say I love godoc. https://blog.golang.org/godoc-documenting-go-code
 > Converts your code to https://godoc.org automatically.